Extension theorems for large scale spaces via coarse neighbourhoods: Proper hls-spaces

 is uniformly bounded in $Y$.
 A map $f: X \rightarrow Y$ between hls-spaces is called \textbf{hls-continuous} if it is continuous with respect to the topologies and ls-continuous with respect to the ls-structures.
 Two ls-continuous maps $f,g: X \rightarrow Y$ are said to be \textbf{close} if the family $\{ \{ f(x), g(x)\} \mid x \in X\}$ is uniformly bounded.

-Recall that a ls-continuous map $f: X \rightarrow Y$ between ls-spaces is called a \textbf{large scale equivalence} (or coarse equivalence) if there is a ls-continuous map $f'$ in the other direction such that $ff'$ and $f'f$ are both close to the identity, i.e.~such that both families
+Recall that an ls-continuous map $f: X \rightarrow Y$ between ls-spaces is called a \textbf{large scale equivalence} (or coarse equivalence) if there is an ls-continuous map $f'$ in the other direction such that $ff'$ and $f'f$ are both close to the identity, i.e.~such that both families

 are uniformly bounded.
-It is easy to check that a ls-continuous map $f: X \rightarrow Y$ is a large scale equivalence if and only if both of the following hold:
+It is easy to check that an ls-continuous map $f: X \rightarrow Y$ is a large scale equivalence if and only if both of the following hold:

 \begin{itemize} \item $f$ is \textbf{coarsely surjective}, i.e.~there is a uniformly bounded family $\mathcal{U}$ in $Y$ such that $Y \subseteq \st(f(X), \mathcal{U})$; \item $f$ is a a \textbf{coarse embedding}, i.e.~ for every uniformly bounded family $\mathcal{U}$ in $Y$, $f^{-1}(\mathcal{U}) = \{f^{-1}(U) \mid U \in \mathcal{U} \}$ is uniformly bounded in $X$. \end{itemize}